hienphamle/HienPhamLe/README.md

 Hi 👋 My name is Hien
 =====================

-As a passionate advocate for continuous improvement with a curious mindset, data analysis not only satisfies my enthusiasm but also equips me with the power to solve complex business challenges.

-With over 5 years of experience in operations management, I have developed strong business acumen and deep insights into how organizations function.
-My problem-solving skills and ability to collaborate with cross-functional teams have been key in evaluating and enhancing performance.

-Now, as a Data Analyst, I am eager to leverage my expertise to help organizations optimize operations, improve decision-making, and achieve business goals through data-driven strategies.
+I am a Data Analyst with 5+ years of experience in operations management and a passion for addressing complex business challenges through data.
+With a strong business acumen, I am excel in translating data into actionable insights, improve decision-making, optimize operations, and drive performance improvements.

 𝗛𝗮𝗿𝗱 𝘀𝗸𝗶𝗹𝗹𝘀:
 - Data analysis tools (SQL, Python, Power BI)